 As of 1994, a bronze plaque at the hotel entrance commemorates the Kempinski family, “…whose family members fled or died after their renowned venue was forcefully taken by the Aryan paragraph in 1937 and sold under duress to Nazi Germany.”

 In December 2017, we not only commemorated the completion of lobby renovations and our new Bristol Café, we also celebrated our new name: Hotel Bristol Berlin.
-We welcome our future as a stand-alone hotel at the pinnacle of quality service, growing organically from our well-tended roots.
+We welcome our future as a stand-alone hotel with top-quality service, growing organically from our roots.

 Decades of profound experience in our field has taught us that there is something much more important than any comfort or technological innovation – it is the inner conviction living within every employee, from the hotel director to the youngest apprentice; the heart of hospitality is the passion to serve each guest impeccably.